• Skip to primary navigation

 Can I make Tabbouli gluten-free?

-Yes, you can replace bulgur wheat with quinoa, hempseed seeds, or wild rice for making a gluten-free version of this vegan salad.
+Yes, you can replace bulgur wheat with quinoa, hempseed seeds, or wild rice to make a gluten-free version of this vegan salad.

 What is the difference between bulgur and couscous?